Toward a Simulation Organism

 The plugin

 Every essay published here can carry the skills, atoms, and reports its author chose to share.
-They accumulate — versioned, validated, attributed — into one community-owned Claude plugin focused on simulating the physical world.
+They accumulate — versioned, validated, attributed — into a community-owned, open-source plugin focused on simulating the physical world.
+Claude Code today; Codex and other coding agents to follow.